Featured Bible Study Program

 Read what others have written on the Bible

 For serious readers, we complied all books of Dr. McGee mentioned and have written by others.
-The links and review of these extended study will be available to you one at a time when each item or session is ready to publish.
+The links and review of these extended study will be available to you one at a time when each item or book is ready to publish.

 Last, we believe the condition of the study incl. your listening environment and yourself is very important.
 On your journey of this program, you may experience miss the study here and there, or important topics that matter to you, or get interrupted during the listening hour at your favorite radio stations or podcast even at your own scheduled time.
 We trust the Holy Spirit will guide you through the exciting journey.
 May God richly bless you!